mpadillamarcos/java-spring-bank/README.md

 - **JUnit**: to write and run tests.
 - **Mockito**: to create mock objects in unit tests to isolate the behavior of the class being tested from its dependencies.
-- **Testcontainers**: to create disposable containers (Docker containers) for the integration tests.
+- **Testcontainers**: to create disposable containers (Docker containers) to conduct the integration tests.
+- **AssertJ**: to make the tests more readable by writing assertions that resemble natural language.
 - **Flyway**: to manage the evolution of database schemas through series of versioned SQL migration scripts.

 ## Testing approach
+The application has been constructed following a test-driven development (TDD) approach to ensure the code's functionality throughout the project's lifecycle.
+To avoid using mocks or the H2 in-memory database to conduct integration tests, I've used Testcontainers as it provides testing environments that resemble production.

 <details>
 <summary>Unit Tests</summary>

 To test individual classes and functionalities.
+[Example's context](src/test/java/mpadillamarcos/javaspringbank/domain/account/AccountTest.java).

 ```java